General

 The gap between basic routing and intelligent routing is real.
 Optimized routes reduce fuel consumption, increase deliveries per driver per day, and improve on-time performance.
 For high-volume operations, even a 5–10% improvement in route efficiency compounds quickly.

 Ask vendors specifically how their optimization engine handles constraint complexity.
 Some tools perform well in simple scenarios but degrade when real-world variables are added.
+If you’re evaluating this capability in depth, consider what to look for in route optimization software.

 2. Automated Dispatch